 #5 – Mayhem in the Middle East

-War in the Middle East is an SHTF situation so common it could have been mentioned early in this article, but I’m talking about something more intense than skirmish.
-What could make 2021 different for the Middle East?
+War in the Middle East is a SHTF situation so common it could have been mentioned early in this article as a “common” event, but I’m talking about something more intense than skirmish.
+What could make 2022 different for the Middle East?

 Israel has shown little hesitation in asserting its military might in the region, and assassinations of high-level Iranians could continue until Iran has no choice but to respond.
 Such a response would be a green light for Israel for all out war.